less/less-docs/content/functions/list-functions.md

 > Returns the value at a specified position in a list.

-Parameters:
+**Parameters**
-`list` - a comma or space separated list of values.
+- `list` - a comma or space separated list of values.
-`index` - an integer that specifies a position of a list element to return.
+- `index` - an integer that specifies a position of a list element to return.
-Returns: a value at the specified position in a list.

 Example: `extract(8px dotted red, 2);`

 Output: `dotted`

 Example: